janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 - _Unified documentation_: End-to-end bring-up knowledge is fragmented across vendor manuals, CMSIS headers, and toolchain docs.
 This project consolidates the essential steps in one place.
 - _Code minimalism_: Typical vendor SDKs introduce excessive abstraction and code bloat.
 For the KL25Z, the MCUXpresso SDK v2.2 produces ~35 MB of files for a “hello world.”
 This project achieves the same bring-up in kilobytes.
 - _Open source toolchains_: Many MCU workflows rely on proprietary compilers, debuggers, or bootloaders (e.g., Keil MDK, PEMicro).
 This project uses a completely open stack: GCC, pyOCD, GDB, and CMake.
-- _IDE independence_: Replaces IDE-centric workflows with reproducible command-line builds and minimal configuration overhead — suitable for CI and containerized development.
+- _IDE independence_: Replaces IDE-centric workflows with reproducible command-line builds and minimal configuration overhead.
+That's suitable for CI and containerized development.

 #### Why use FRDM-KL25Z for the project?
 The FRDM-KL25Z is a dev/eval board from NXP with on-board OpenSDA.
 It's ideal for experimentation, and it's low cost.